-The State Government in India also possesses power to make laws for the States.
+State Governments in India possess the power to make laws for the states.
 The subjects on which legislation can be enacted are specified in the Seventh Schedule of the Constitution.
-There are certain subjects that provide exclusive power to the State Legislatures to make laws in relation to items appearing in List II.
-This list is termed as the "State List".
-This list includes items like public order, police, public health, communications, and agriculture, taxes on entertainment and wealth, and sales tax.
-There are certain items appearing in List III of the Constitution known as ``Concurrent List`` that include items like electricity, newspapers, criminal law, marriage and divorce, stamp duties, trade unions, price controls and both Parliament and the State Legislatures have the power to legislate.
+There are certain subjects that provide exclusive power to the State Legislatures to make laws in relation to the items appearing in List II.
+This list is termed as the ‘State List’.
+This list includes items like public order, police, public health, communications, agriculture, sales tax and taxes on entertainment and wealth.
+There are certain items in List III of the Constitution known as the 'Concurrent List'" that includes items like electricity, newspapers, criminal law, marriage and divorce, stamp duties, trade unions and price controls.
+Both Parliament and the State Legislatures have the power to legislate.